 4. Lay on Face

-If you need to adjust the contact surface between the model and the hot bed or check the condition of contact surface, you can do it like this:
+If you need to adjust the contact surface between the model and the build plate or check the condition of the contact surface, you can do it like this:

-“Click to select the model- Lay on Face – Click on the surface you want it to contact the hot bed”.
+“Click to select the model- Lay on Face – Click on the surface you want it to contact the build plate”.

 And you can rotate the cube in the lower-left corner or the build plate by left-clicking and holding the mouse button to get a better view of the model.